RichardSJTotten/mortgage-rate-comparison/README.md

 # Flask API for Balance Calculation

-This project provides a Flask API to calculate the remaining balance of a loan or investment over time, considering varying interest rates.
+This project provides a Flask API to calculate the remaining balance of a loan over time, considering varying interest rates.

 ## Folder Structure